freeCodeCamp/guide/src/pages/chef/index.md

 ---
 ## Chef

+Chef's are programmers that use spices and food instead of code.
+Stoves and ovens instead of complilers.
+Hungry people instead of end users.

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/mathematics/quadratic-equations/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.